Hong Kong Hikes—Plus Where To Eat And Drink After

 Few activities will work up an appetite like hiking Hong Kong's tallest mountain—Tai Mo Shan.
 This stunning albeit challenging hike is worth the effort, as the well-maintained MacLehose Trail literally takes you above the clouds as you reach the summit (which sits at a cool 957 metres, or 3,140 feet).

-Perhaps not a hike per se, but there's a leisurely trail that wraps around Cheung Chau's coastline and weaves through otherworldly geo rock formations.
-If you aren't in the mood to walk, bikes are available to rent as well as the island's famous "tricycles"—a kind of rickshaw that's ideal if you have young children.
+Perhaps not a hike per se, but there's a leisurely trail that wraps around Cheung Chau's coastline, weaving through otherworldly geo rock formations.
+If you aren't in the mood to walk, bikes are available to rent as well as the island's famous "tricycles"—a kind of rickshaw that's ideal if you have young children in tow.

 Want to make a staycation of it?
 Stay in one of the geodesic domes at Sai Yuen Farm.
-Sitting on clifftops, they're strategically placed for utmost privacy and stargazing.
+Sitting on clifftops, they're strategically placed for stargazing and utmost privacy.

 Where to eat: Cheung Chau has a few pleasant surprises up its sleeve when it comes to food.
 For traditional Cantonese-style seafood that the island is famous for, So Bor Kee always hits the spot and is a favourite amongst locals.
-If you're after something more casual, Yu Lok CC is a cozy seafood shack that serves a simple but ever-changing menu of seasonal speciality snacks and cold Japanese beer.
+If you're after something more casual, Yu Lok CC is a cozy seafood shack that serves a seasonal menu of speciality snacks and cold Japanese beer.

 For coffee, Heima Heima is a chic Japanese-inspired cafe with a homey vibe.
 Another great option is Valor.